 Show only views and web services belonging to any category.
 In case the browsing by database and folders is disabled, you can decide if the Data Catalog will show all elements in the server when searching or browsing, or only those elements with a category.

-In the Allow HTML section, with the Allow HTML descriptions and properties you decide if HTML is supported in descriptions for databases, views, web services, categories or tags; and if a property group supports HTML type properties.
+In the HTML section, with the Enable HTML descriptions and properties you decide if HTML is supported in descriptions for databases, views, web services, categories or tags; and if a property group supports HTML type properties.
 If disabled:

 Element descriptions will always be displayed as plain text,